rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 ### Setting the default domain

-In a completely default setup, you will need to log in with your AD account by specifying the domain in your username (e.g. `john.doe@ad.company.local`).
-If this is not the desired behaviour, and you instead want to be able to omit the domain name at authentication time, you can configure SSSD to default to a specific domain.
+In a completely default setup, you will need to log in with your AD account by specifying the domain in your username (e.g., `john.doe@ad.company.local`).
+If this is not the desired behavior, and you instead want to be able to omit the domain name at authentication time, you can configure SSSD to default to a specific domain.